timothyhollabaugh/PPPLCalibrationFramework/README.md

 Quickly scan through multiple points along many different axis (X, Y, power, frequency, etc) and measure the value(s) of a sensor at each one.

+**Note:** This requires a custom fork of the Pyforms library: [https://github.com/chickenchuck040/pyforms](https://github.com/chickenchuck040/pyforms)

 **Features:**
  - Quickly create and configure axis to scan through
  - Jog axis manually